 Wind farms are widely accepted in principle, but acceptance at the local level, where decisions are actually made, is a different matter.
 When it comes to a specific project near home, hesitation and resistance often arise.

-If your project does not gain clear local support, costly delays become the norm.
 Not because the technology is unclear.
 Because perception, trust, influence, fairness, and local narratives are not aligned with your progress.

 Engineers supply facts.